hexagontk/hexagon/site/pages/gradle.md

 customize their behavior.
 It is possible to add/change variables of a build from the following
 places:

-1. In the project's `gradle.properties` file.
+1. Passing them from the command line with the following switch: `-P key=val`.
-2. In your user's gradle configuration: `~/.gradle/gradle.properties`.
+2. In the project's `gradle.properties` file.
-3. Passing them from the command line with the following switch: `-Pkey=val`.
+3. Defining a project's extra property inside `build.gradle.kts`.
+Ie: `project.ext["key"] = "val"`.
-4. Defining a project's extra property inside `build.gradle`.
-Ie: `project.ext.key='val'`.
+4. In your user's gradle configuration: `~/.gradle/gradle.properties`.

 For examples and reference, check [build.gradle.kts] and [gradle.properties].